qazwsx92284/aws-ccp-note/ccp_note.md

 - leverage AWS internal (private ) network
 - 2 anycast IP are created and traffic is sent thru edge locations

+---
+AWS SNS vs SQS key feature differences
+There are some key distinctions between SNS and SQS:

+SNS supports A2A and A2P communication, while SQS supports only A2A communication.

+SNS is a pub/sub system, while SQS is a queueing system.
+You'd typically use SNS to send the same message to multiple consumers via topics.
+In comparison, in most scenarios, each message in an SQS queue is processed by only one consumer.

+With SQS, messages are delivered through a long polling (pull) mechanism, while SNS uses a push mechanism to immediately deliver messages to subscribed endpoints.

+SNS is typically used for applications that need realtime notifications, while SQS is more suited for message processing use cases.

+SNS does not persist messages - it delivers them to subscribers that are present, and then deletes them.
+In comparison, SQS can persist messages (from 1 minute to 14 days).